Redefining How you Network: The Greater Than Approach

 In a space where every person is out to sell something, how can you stick out?
 How can you grow a list of connections that you can depend on?
-Let’s discuss the things that are > (greater than) when it comes to networking.
+Let’s discuss the things that are great when it comes to networking.

 Networking is one of the most important tools for any Agent or Broker.
 It’s essential to have strong networking skills in order to grow your business and maintain it.
 However, many people approach networking in a way that lacks a human, genuine touch that is fundamental in growing a useful network.
 There are ways to approach this skill that will give you more powerful connections that forge bonds for a solid, interwoven web.